philipedc/network/README.md

 ## TP1

 Code written in C using the lib socket to create a minefield game communication between client and server.
-The specifications are in the file ./TP1/TP1.pdf
+The specification is inside tp1/ (but it's in portuguese)

 ### How to use: